 With the support of USAID, an American-Hungarian TQM Center of Excellence was established at our department in 1993, which has since built a national network to promote TQM.
 We also played a central role in launching an engineering management degree programme in 1996, and joined several graduate and postgraduate educational initiatives at the University of Technology.
 We were leading proponents of establishing a PhD programme in engineering management, played a central role in having the programme accredited, and participated in launching a PhD programme at the Faculty of Mechanical Engineering, as well.
 Between 1998 and 2011, our faculty members served on the editorial board of the Hungarian edition of the Harvard Business Review.

 We also played a seminal role in the establishment of the Faculty of Economic and Social Sciences in 1998.
-In 2005, we were among the first to initiate the establishment of the Institute of Business Sciences.
-In the same year, our department was renamed the Department of Management and Corporate Economics.
 We also played a key role in the Bologna process, i.e. in launching BSc/BA as well MSc/MA programmes in line with the newly adopted European standards.
 At present, our department is in charge of the BSc and MSc programmes in Engineering Management, the MA programme in Marketing, the MA programme in Management and Leadership, as well as our joint MBA programme and MA programme in Business Administration and Management together with the Department of Finance.

 Heads of the Department: